sjp38/linux/for_damon_patches/cv.rst

 to be applied online (compared to a straightforward access monitoring scheme, DAMON is up to 94,242.42x lighter) and 3) keeps predefined upper-bound overhead regardless of the size of target workloads (thus scalable).
-Refer to 'Appendix C' if you interested in how it is possible.
+Refer to 'Appendix C' if you interested in how it is possible, and 'Appendix F' to know how the numbers collected.

 DAMON has mainly designed for the kernel's memory management mechanisms.
 However, because it is implemented as a standalone kernel module and provides